carloscasciano/f1_standings_app/README.md

 #### Features

-Check any circuit year (including current) for Formula 1 Standings, drivers and races details.
+Check any circuit year (2020 was cancelled due COVID19, so it will not appear until season starts) for Formula 1 Standings, drivers and races details.

 <img src="https://media.giphy.com/media/MCio2anvEVpwfuI1Gg/giphy.gif"/>